 I'm getting Universal Credit to top up my wages.
 But I've had to self-isolate - is there anything I should do?

 Contact your Work Coach – let them know that you are self-isolating.
-Provide an 'isolation notice' from NHS111 online
+Provide an 'isolation notice' form NHS111 online

-I’m on UC, been working but I’ve been told that there’s no work for me for the next few weeks and I’m not protected by the Job Retention Scheme.
-The children are at home, but no one is ill.
+I’m on UC, been working but I’ve been told that there’s no work for me for the next few weeks and am not part of the Job Retention Scheme so will not get any 'furlough' income.
 What should I do?

 The next time your UC is assessed – at the end of your Monthly Assessment Period - it will be based on any wages that were received during that Monthly Assessment Period.
 So if your work income has dropped you should see an increase in your UC award.

 You may become eligible for free school meals, if your earnings are less than £616.67 in any Monthly Assessment Period.
 You can ask the school / LA for free school meals: while schools are shut, the government have announced a voucher system for children who aren’t in school.
-If you qualify for free school meals for a child, you will keep that entitlement until they finish the level of education (ie. primary / secondary / further) which they are in at the time when Universal Credit is fully rolled out (now expected to be 31st December 2023).
+If you live in England or Wales and qualify for free school meals for a child, you will keep that entitlement until they finish the level of education (ie. primary / secondary / further) which they are in at the time when Universal Credit is fully rolled out (now expected to be September 2024).

 If you cannot wait until you receive your next Universal Credit payment, you could request a Change in Circumstances Advance.
 Whether you receive one will be up to the DWP and it is a loan that would be repaid over 6 months out of your future UC payments.